-I haven't skated in years, can I still join OH!RL?
+I haven't skated in years, can I still join OHRP?

-Many join OH!RL in preparation for tryouts with Ohio Roller Derby, but many others join for a fun workout and a great way to meet new interesting people!
+Many join OHRP in preparation for tryouts with Ohio Roller Derby, but many others join for a fun workout and a great way to meet new interesting people!

 All skaters must be 18 years or older.

-What do I need to have to join OH!RL?
+What do I need to have to join OHRP?

 I don't have my own equipment, can I rent gear?

-We allow OH!RL skaters to borrow gear and skates up to 3 months or one quarter session, but gear and skates stay at our practice space.
+We allow OHRP skaters to borrow gear and skates for one session or until they become level 3 skater, but gear and skates stay at our practice space.
 We have up to a certain amount of skates that these are provided on a first come basis.
 If you are interested in purchasing gear you can purchase gear from existing skaters who are upgrading or from various derby vendors.

 How much does derby gear cost?